CopernicaMarketingSoftware/Documentation/SMTPeter/rest-sender-domains.md

 You can slowly increment this percentage.
-SMTPeter automatically updates your percentage in DNS, starting with 0% on "startdate" all the way up to the percentage you want on "enddata".
-Thus, if the property "percentage" is set to "100%", and the "begindate" to the first of january and "enddate" to the first day of february, SMTPeter will make sure that the percentage in your DNS record slowly goes up from 0% percent to 100% during the month of january.
+SMTPeter automatically updates your percentage in DNS, starting with 0% on "startdate" all the way up to the percentage you want it to be on "enddata".
+Thus, if the property "percentage" is set to "100%", and the "begindate" to the first of january and "enddate" to the first day of february, SMTPeter will make sure that the percentage in your DNS record slowly goes up from 0% up to 100% during the month of january.